What Is a Loss Payee on a Car Insurance Policy?

 There are some notable exceptions to loss payee clauses that you should be aware of.
 In many cases, a loss payee clause will only apply if your car is totaled.
 If your car is damaged but still driveable, your insurer will likely direct the payout to you so you can make the necessary repairs.
 However, this isn’t true in all cases, so be sure to clarify with your lender and your insurance company before finalizing your policy.
 In some cases, the loss payee clause may direct the payment directly to a specified repair shop instead.

 Loss payee clauses will usually also provide coverage to your lender for denied claims.
-Most car insurance policies specify certain exemptions for car insurance payouts – for example, you might be denied a payout if you did not report the incident within a timely manner, or if you were inebriated while driving.
+Most car insurance policies specify certain exemptions for car insurance payouts – for example, you might be denied a payout if you did not report the incident in a timely manner, or if you were inebriated while driving.
 In these cases, your loss payee will still receive a payout to cover their damages, but the money will not go directly to you as the driver.

 How Can I Add a Loss Payee to My Insurance Policy?